Serbian Patriarchate of Peć: Early Modern Period

-The turning point in the history of the Serbian Patriarchate was marked by the events of the Austro-Turkish war (1683–1699).
-During the war years, relations between Muslims and Christians in European provinces of the Turkish Empire were greatly radicalized.
-As a result of Turkish oppression, destruction of monasteries and violence against the non-Muslim civilian population, Serbian Christians and their church leaders headed by Serbian Patriarch Arsenije III sided with Austrians in 1689.
-In the following punitive campaigns, Turkish armies conducted many atrocities against local Christian populations in Serbian regions, resulting in the Great Migration of the Serbs.
+The turning point in the history of the Serbian Patriarchate was marked by the events of the Great Turkish War.
+During the war years, relations between Muslims and Christians in European provinces of the Ottoman Empire were greatly radicalized.
+As a result of Ottoman oppression, destruction of monasteries and violence against the non-Muslim civilian population, Serbs and their church leaders headed by Serbian Patriarch Arsenije III sided with Austrians in 1689.
+In the following punitive campaigns, Ottoman armies conducted many atrocities against local Christian populations in Serb lands, resulting in the Great Migration of the Serbs.
 Since northern parts of the Patriarchate came under the rule of the Habsburg monarchy during the war (1683–1699), Serbian eparchies in those regions were reorganized into the autonomous Metropolitanate of Krušedol (1708) that remained under supreme ecclesiastical jurisdiction of the Serbian Patriarchate.
 In 1713, the seat of the Metropolitanate was moved to Sremski Karlovci.
-In 1718, by the Treaty of Požarevac, some northern and central regions of Serbia were ceded by the Ottomans to the Habsburgs, and in those territories an autonomous Metropolitanate of Belgrade was established, remaining under supreme jurisdiction of Serbian patriarch Mojsije Rajović.
-In 1731, sees of Karlovci and Belgrade were united, under metropolitan Vićentije Jovanović, but already in 1739, by the Treaty of Belgrade, all Habsburg parts of Serbia were returned to the Ottoman rule, and thus under direct jurisdiction of the Serbian Patriarchs in Peć.
+In 1718, by the Treaty of Požarevac, some northern and central regions of Serbia were ceded by the Ottomans to the Habsburgs, and in those territories an autonomous Metropolitanate of Belgrade was established, remaining under supreme jurisdiction of Serbian patriarch Mojsije I. In 1731, sees of Karlovci and Belgrade were united, under metropolitan Vikentije Jovanović, but already in 1739, by the Treaty of Belgrade, all Habsburg parts of Serbia were returned to the Ottoman rule, and thus under direct jurisdiction of the Serbian Patriarchs in Peć.

-During the Habsburg-Ottoman War (1737-1739), another uprising broke out against the Ottoman rule in various regions of Ottoman Serbia, headed by Serbian Patriarch Arsenije IV, who sided with the Habsburgs and left Peć for Belgrade.
-In the same time, the Second Great Migration of the Serbs was initiated, leading to further weakening of the remaining ecclesiastical structures in Serbian regions under the Ottoman rule.
+During the Habsburg-Ottoman War (1737-1739), another uprising broke out against the Ottoman rule in various Serb-inhabited regions, headed by Serbian Patriarch Arsenije IV, who sided with the Habsburgs and left Peć for Belgrade.
+At the same time, the Second Migration of the Serbs was initiated, leading to further weakening of the remaining ecclesiastical structures in Serb lands under the Ottoman rule.